Jeff-Bouchard/hub.docker.com/CRYPTOGRAPHIC-SECURITY.md

 ### 1. No Weak Randomness

-**GUARANTEED**: System will never use weak or predictable randomness.
+The system is **engineered so that RNG-dependent operations do not use weak or predictable randomness**, assuming the host is configured as documented.

 - `/dev/urandom` disabled (no depleted pool fallback)
 - pyuheprng blocks if sources unavailable